-- Tardies are allowed from 11:15 to 11:20 a.m. - Tardies are still counted present - Three tardies will give you one unexcused absence - A record of attendance is sent to the Associate Dean of your school
+- Tardies are counted from 11:15 a.m. to 11:20 a.m. - Tardies are still counted present. - Three tardies equal one unexcused absence. - A record of attendance is sent to the associate dean of your school. - An automatic email will be sent to your LLU email account if our records showed you were absent.